 OpenStack is a complex beast to properly setup and run and usually used in larger deployments, companies and enterprises.
 A production level cluster will likely start at $1000 per month at a hosting provider.

-Our provider provides a basic codebase and deploys WP servers properly using most implementations of default OpenStack software.
+Our provider includes a basic codebase and deploys WP servers properly using most implementations of the default OpenStack software.
 But it is fully expected that, based on how you configure your networking, server groups, firewalls etc., you will need some customization.

 Because of this expectation, the provider is not available without a services contract and we do not offer free support for it.